Girls Gymnastics Level 5: Requirements and Routines

 But what is "Level 5 gymnastics" anyway?
 How old do you have to be to compete in gymnastics?
 What are the requirements and what can you expect with a gymnastics program?

 Read on!
-This hub is a guide to the USA gymnastics (USAG) program.
+This article is a guide to the USA gymnastics (USAG) program.

 Gymnastics Levels in USAG